winstonjs/winston/README.md

 winston.addColors(myCustomLevels.colors);
 ```

-This enables transports with the 'colorize' option set to appropriately color and style
+This enables loggers using the `colorize` formatter to appropriately color and style
 the output of custom levels.

 Additionally, you can also change background color and font style.